bertkdowns/thesis/013_switch_to_fphx.md

 (tested using idaes 2.8.0dev0).

 I think this could be because of some divide by zero errors, as some variables appear to be set to an initial value of zero.
+Another potential reason is state bounds - perhaps the state bounds are too large for the problem.
+To fix this would require coming up with a heuristic for minimum and maximum enthalpy to use.

 So far, this has not been fixed.